Apache Spark Streaming vs Spring Cloud Data Flow comparison

 Streaming Analytics

-Apache Spark Streaming is ranked 8th in Streaming Analytics with 6 reviews while Spring Cloud Data Flow is ranked 10th in Streaming Analytics with 1 review.
-Apache Spark Streaming is rated 8.0, while Spring Cloud Data Flow is rated 7.8.
-The top reviewer of Apache Spark Streaming writes "Easy deployment as a cluster and good documentation".
-On the other hand, the top reviewer of Spring Cloud Data Flow writes "Simple programming model, low maintenance, but interface could improve".
-Apache Spark Streaming is most compared with Amazon Kinesis, Azure Stream Analytics, Confluent, Apache Pulsar and Starburst Enterprise, whereas Spring Cloud Data Flow is most compared with Apache Flink, Google Cloud Dataflow, Azure Data Factory, Mule Anypoint Platform and TIBCO BusinessWorks.
+Apache Spark Streaming is ranked 8th in Streaming Analytics with 8 reviews while Spring Cloud Data Flow is ranked 9th in Streaming Analytics with 5 reviews.
+Apache Spark Streaming is rated 8.0, while Spring Cloud Data Flow is rated 8.0.
+The top reviewer of Apache Spark Streaming writes "Easy integration, beneficial auto-scaling, and good open-sourced support community".
+On the other hand, the top reviewer of Spring Cloud Data Flow writes "Provides ease of integration with other cloud platforms ".
+Apache Spark Streaming is most compared with Amazon Kinesis, Azure Stream Analytics, Confluent, Apache Pulsar and Starburst Enterprise, whereas Spring Cloud Data Flow is most compared with Apache Flink, Google Cloud Dataflow, Azure Data Factory, TIBCO BusinessWorks and Mule Anypoint Platform.

 See our list of best Streaming Analytics vendors.